hubertlacote/fb-scraping-tools/README.md

 Instead, Facebook Graph API can be used to collect data, even though it sometimes returns less information than is available through normal browsing (e.g. friend list), see [Facebook's Graph API v2.0 kills data mining](https://github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/issues/205) and [Facebook Is Shutting Down Its API For Giving Your Friends’ Data To Apps](https://techcrunch.com/2015/04/28/facebook-api-shut-down/).

 Therefore, I urge you to use this project for educational purpose only, and not to use it to access Facebook.

-### Risks of having your profile restricted for 1 week

-In case your are still not convinced, Facebook might also restrict your profile from seeing the profiles of anyone other than friends and friends of friends for a week if you use these tools.
-This is what you might see on [a Facebook notification](https://www.facebook.com/support/?notif_t=feature_limits):

-> **You're restricted from seeing the profiles of anyone other than friends and friends of friends.**
-> This restriction is a precaution we use to make sure only people are seeing profile posts, photos and activity.

-> **Why you're seeing this**
-> The restriction is typically used only for computers posing as real people, so you may have been restricted by mistake.
-If so, we're very sorry for the inconvenience and will work to lift the restriction as soon as possible.

-> **The restriction has been lifted** (1 week later)
-> You were temporarily restricted from seeing the profiles of anyone other than friends and friends of friends.
-Recent activity led us to believe that your profile was copying information from other profiles, so the restriction was put in place as a precaution.
-You may have been restricted by mistake.
-If so, we're very sorry for the inconvenience this caused.

 ## License